 To be gentle compassionate, understanding and loving, of all our fellow man, is something to aspire to.
 Perhaps only a few of us see any importance, gain or value in this, however, those few who do, are those we must look to, so our children will be inspired.
 Value, gain and importance comes in the form of our future survival.
 If we’re to survive as a species, in whatever form we evolve to, we must learn how to grow emotionally.

 The curiosity needed, to inspire us to want to understand how our minds work, must come from those we see value in modelling ourselves on.
 Those who see the importance and value of growth, as being the future survival of mankind – even though they won’t be around to witness it – are those we must begin to take notice of, or perish.

-“It may have taken me fifty one years to face my responsibilities, yet now that I have, it’s true to say the torturous pain, of being a child amongst the few adults I’ve met, is now over.”
+“It may have taken me fifty three years to face my responsibilities, yet now that I have, it’s true to say the torturous pain, of being a child amongst the few adults I’ve met, is now over.”

 Much of the pain you may be experiencing is borne of the confusion created, when we’re unable to step beyond a certain point, in our emotional development.
 It can seem that no matter how hard we work, at being grown and responsible, something deep inside longs for the love and care, we potentially didn’t receive during childhood.

 If you ever meet that person who shows you the love and compassion you longed for as a child, you will hunger for their time.
 This is one of the reasons therapists must – and I do mean must – fully comprehend the power (and purpose) of transference, if they’re to properly protect themselves, and their clients.